dotnet/docs-maui/docs/migration/uwp-projects.md

 > - Update or replace incompatible dependencies with .NET 8 versions.
 > - Compile and test your app.

-## Update to a SDK-style project file
+## Update to an SDK-style project file

 Your existing Xamarin.Forms UWP project can be updated to an SDK-style WinUI 3 project in place.
 An SDK-style project for a .NET MAUI WinUI 3 app is similar to the following example: